arikkert/ansible-podmanhost/README.md

 * *containers*: optional list of containers that should be running on target host
 * *pods*: optional list of pods that should be running on target host

-These vars are used in the roles
+These vars are used and documented in the roles

 Dependencies
 ------------